YuvrajGurjar30/Cognizant_HandsOnExercise/README.md

 The application displayed all records from the `country` table successfully.

-# Excercise-2 Spring Core - Maven
+# Excercise-Spring Core - Maven

 This folder contains the Spring Core exercises implemented using Maven as part of the Cognizant learning program.